 Including break

-Professor Maureen Dollard, Director, PSC Global Observatory, University of South Australia
+Professor Maureen Dollard, Director, Psychosocial Safety Climate Global Observatory, University of South Australia

 Professor Kurt Lushington, Clinical Psychologist and Research Professor, University of South Australia